risk-first/website/docs/thinking/Track-Risk.md

 ## Out of the Window

+In this section, we've looked at a _continuum of formality_ of risk tracking.
+Going from "in your head" (like the dinner party) through "using an issue tracker" and on to looking at visualisations to help understand which are the key risks to focus on.
+If you are leading a development project, you will need to decide how formal a process you need for tracking risks and this will depend on the nature of the project.
+Often, this will depend not just on your _own_ requirements but those of the project's stakeholders too, who will likely want to see that you are dealing with risk responsibly.

+Lots of projects start with good intentions.
 Carefully tracking risks with a matrix or in a risk register is great when the going is good.

-But all this goes south when you hit [Crisis Mode](Crisis-Mode.md), right?
+But then when the project is hit with delays everything goes out of the window.

+In the next section, on [Crisis Mode](Crisis-Mode.md) we'll see that actually risk management is _still occurring_, but in a subtly different way.